palexey2006/Computer-vision-projects/README.md

 # Computer Vision Portfolio
 My name is Aleksei Pustovoit, and I am a Grade 12 student at Innisdale Secondary School, set to graduate in Summer 2025.
+I will be enrolling in the Computer Science program at Georgian College this fall.
 I am passionate about computer vision and deep learning, and I enjoy building models that can interpret and analyze images.
 This portfolio showcases my projects, demonstrating my ability to develop and optimize neural networks for real-world applications.

 I have worked extensively with PyTorch, focusing on CNNs, object detection models, RNNs, transfer learning, and data augmentation.
 I also experimented with custom datasets, demonstrating my ability to handle real-world data and improve model generalization.